-In part 1 I discussed how user needs are at the core to any good requirement.
+In part 1 I discussed how user needs are the core of a good requirement.
 The restaurant example highlighted the key differences between needs, features and requirements.
-In part 2 I showed how features, or the range of options and constraints across people, process and technology, will thread these user needs through to the requirements specification process.
+In part 2 I showed how features, or the range of options and constraints across people, process and technology, will allow analysts and engineers to thread these needs through the requirements specification process.
 In part 3, I’ll talk about the categories of a requirement, the difference between their validation and verification and conclude with a brief summary of the linguistic features behind a good requirement.

-When talking about requirements specification there are many factors to consider.
 First, it is important to distinguish between user requirements and system requirements.
 User requirements are typically written without any reference to a solution, technology or implementation approach.
-Instead they are centered on the needs of the user in the problem domain, the characteristics and surrounding context for these needs, and may incorporate elements from an overarching vision statement.
+Instead they are centered on the needs of the user in the problem domain, as well as the characteristics and context behind these needs.
+For example, a requirement may incorporate elements from an overarching project vision statement.